DrB0rk/Flipper-Zero-Boards/Multi boards/Multi board v2/README.md

 # CURRENTLY HAS A DESIGN FLAW

+dipswitch size is wrong and io for the esp has some mistakes.

 # Multi Board Flipper Zero v2

 Add on board for the Flipper zero based on the ESP32-S3 WROOM 1 and NRF24 modules.